MindMimicLabs/paper-template/code/README.md

 ```

 All scripts have been tested on R/R Studio 3.6.2/1.2.5019.
-The below packages are need to run the scripts.
+The below packages are needed to run the scripts.
 The scripts were tested on the noted versions, so YMMV.
 **Note**: not all packages are required for all scripts.
 If this it the first time running the scripts, the packages will need to be installed.